 Lou laughs slowly, brilliantly, and with utter confidence, says: I’m thinking it’s great to be outdoors.

-Special shout out and thanks to Lou’s fabulous companion Dianna Palamarek, who brought her visiting brother to the garden to see him, on her only day off.
+Special shout out and thanks to Lou’s fabulous companion Dianna Palamarek, who brought her visiting brother to the garden to meet him, on her only day off.

 And to Naomi, for being the best daughter and person I know.